-Step 3.
+Step 4.
 Plug the probe into the target system

-Install the emulator probe into the target system socket.
+• Install the emulator probe into the target system socket.
 Make sure that pin A1 of the connector aligns with pin A1 of the socket.

 Damage to the emulator will result if the probe is incorrectly installed.

-Pin protectors are available for special target system probing needs:
+Adapters are available for special target system probing needs: